vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

 When the prompts finish, the extension will create port-forwarding for the debug port and attach a debug session to it.

-Here is a gif about the whole usage.
+Here is a GIF showing the full workflow:

 ![attach java debug](./images/attach-java-debug.gif)

+To learn more about the features provided by the VS Code Kubernetes Extension, take a look at the [README](https://github.com/Azure/vscode-kubernetes-tools).